girishkg/kaldin/README.md

 ======

-This installs Kaldin1.8 and dependencies (Tomcat7, Oracle-Java7, MySQL 5.5) on Debian/Ubuntu, I have tested this on Debain7.0.0_x64, So Ubuntu12.04/12.10 should also work fine for this script.
+This installs Kaldin_3.0 and dependencies (Tomcat7, Oracle-JDK7, MySQL 5.5) on Debian/Ubuntu, I have tested this on Debain7.0.0_x64 and Ubuntu14.04, so all other deb variants should also work.

 This script also installs all latest and stable: Postfix MTA, PHPMyAdmin (I need this to edit certain settings, namely email_settings), Apache2 (Automatically configured for proxy)
 #(1) Requirements:

 (1.1) Debain7.0.0_x64 (I have used netinst for faster installation).

-(1.2) Internet Connection.
+(1.2) Internet Connection: PROXY Detection added.

 (1.3) I assume that the server is set up freshly with netinst/minimal OS.